European shares weaker as Ericsson slump sours mood

-LONDON, July 18 (Reuters) - European shares fell on Tuesday following disappointing results from bluechips Ericsson and Lufthansa, while scaled-back expectations of monetary tightening by major central banks spurred some profit-taking in financials.
+LONDON (Reuters) - European shares fell on Tuesday following disappointing results from bluechips Ericsson and Lufthansa, while scaled-back expectations of monetary tightening by major central banks spurred some profit-taking in financials.

 The pan-European STOXX 600 was down 0.3 percent as the basic resources sector fell more than 1 percent.